 Pedestrian access is relatively limited except in the vicinity of Route 9.
 HPP does not feature any bicycle facilities or a shoulder that is usable by bicyclists.
 The high volume and speed of traffic are a significant deterrent to safe bicycling or pedestrian travel.
 The Department of Conservation and Recreation (DCR) has hired BSC Group to provide professional consulting services to design and prepare 100% construction plans, specifications, and construction cost estimates; prepare and obtain required permits and approvals as necessary; and provide Bidding and Construction Phase Services for the design and implementation of the Hammond Pond Parkway Improvements, Phase I, Beacon Street to Route 9, Newton.

-The design plans will detail the full depth reconstruction of Hammond Pond Parkway between Beacon Street and Route 9, a distance of approximately 5,200 LF.
+The design plans will detail the full depth reconstruction of Hammond Pond Parkway between Beacon Street and Route 9, a distance of about one mile.
 This will include the design of a shared-use path on the west side of the roadway, a reduction in road travel lanes and width, and new traffic signal design at two existing signalized intersections.

 Project Vision and Goals

 Hammond Pond Parkway Phase 1—Beacon Street to Route 9

 - The DCR’s long-term vision is to create safe bike and pedestrian accommodations along the entire 2-mile length of Hammond Pond Parkway (Beacon Street to Horace James Circle).
 Due to the complicated nature of this project, DCR is phasing the project into two phases.
 Phase 1 of the Hammond Pond Parkway Improvement Project is defined as Beacon Street to, and under, the Route 9 overpass.
 Following are diagrams of existing and proposed conditions for Phase 1.